cronvel/ne/essential-todo.md

 * Extend selection (Shift-Arrows)
 * Search and replace with fixed string
 * Store multiple cursors in the text, and go to it
+* Line of context (scroll up/down few more lines, so that the cursor is not at the top or bottom)
+* “smart-home”: HOME move to the begining of the line, if pressed again it move AFTER indentation